Our 2025 - 2026 School Goals

 Goals for PRIORITY 3 – ALL STUDENTS HAVE A HIGH-QUALITY ACADEMIC EXPERIENCE

 • P.S.
-304 Early Childhood Lab School, will address Priority 3: All students have a high-quality academic experience with the following SMART Goal: By June, 2025, the percentage of students scoring 3 & 4 will Increase by 8% from 62% to 70% proficiency , for All Students, as measured by New York State Mathematics Exam results.
+304 will address Priority 3 All students have a high-quality academic experience with the following SMART Goal: By June, 2026, the Percentage of students scoring at or above grade level will Decrease by 10 from 11 to 40, for All Students, as measured by I Ready Math results .

 PRIORITY 4 – ALL STUDENTS GRADUATE COLLEGE AND CAREER READY AND HAVE A STRONG PLAN AND PATHWAY TO ECONOMIC SECURITY